RViMLab/h_rcm_vs_ws/README.md

 catkin_make && source devel/setup.bash
 ```

-All examples are explained below
+All examples are explained below.

 ## Calibration Pattern
 This visual servo computes a desired homography from a calibration pattern.
 To run this example, in 3 terminals, do